-While ITT_Y provides a consistent estimate of the causal effect of the assigned treatment, it ignores the compliance status D_i .
+While $ITT_Y$ provides a consistent estimate of the causal effect of the assigned treatment, it ignores the compliance status $D_i$ .
 Still, estimating the ITT is important, as it tells us about the effectiveness of the treatment when noncompliance (misappropriation) exists.

-4.2 Complier Average Causal Effect (CACE)
+5.2 Complier Average Causal Effect (CACE)

-The problem in estimating the causal effect of the actual treatment D_i is that compliance is based on self-selection, implying that D_i is confounded with the potential outcome Y_i .
+The problem in estimating the causal effect of the actual treatment $D_i$ is that compliance is based on self-selection, implying that $D_i$ is confounded with the potential outcome $Y_i$ .
 In our case, firms with higher expected returns to R&D are more likely to spend R&D subsidies for research purposes.
 Neglecting endogeneity in regressing Y on D would lead to upward-biased results.
-Therefore, we employ an IV strategy using the randomized Z as an instrument to predict D_i , which, in turn, affects outcome Y_i (Bloom 1984; Imbens and Angrist 1994; Angrist et al. 1996).
+Therefore, we employ an IV strategy using the randomized Z as an instrument to predict $D_i$ , which, in turn, affects outcome $Y_i$ (Bloom 1984; Imbens and Angrist 1994; Angrist et al. 1996).
 This identification strategy is valid if three assumptions are met:

-First, Z is randomized or more generally unconfounded with potential outcomes of D and Y. This independence assumption allows us to consistently estimate (i) the causal effect of Z on Y (ITT_Y) , which is equivalent to the coefficient of the reduced form equation in an IV setting and (ii) the causal effect of Z on D, which is called ITT_D and is equivalent to the coefficient of the instrument in the first stage of IV.
-As explained, we do not expect the allocation of R&D subsidies (and, thus, the instrument) to be initially random, but suggest using the entropy balancing method as a first step to get an (almost) randomized assignment to treatment Z_i .
-Second, the instrument Z_i affects the potential outcome $Y_i(z, d)$ only via the actual treatment D_i .
+First, Z is randomized or more generally unconfounded with potential outcomes of D and Y. This independence assumption allows us to consistently estimate (i) the causal effect of Z on Y $(ITT_Y)$ , which is equivalent to the coefficient of the reduced form equation in an IV setting and (ii) the causal effect of Z on D, which is called $ITT_D$ and is equivalent to the coefficient of the instrument in the first stage of IV.
+As explained, we do not expect the allocation of R&D subsidies (and, thus, the instrument) to be initially random, but suggest using the entropy balancing method as a first step to get an (almost) randomized assignment to treatment $Z_i$ .
+Second, the instrument $Z_i$ affects the potential outcome $Y_i(z, d)$ only via the actual treatment $D_i$ .
 We believe that this exclusion restriction holds in our application since it is reasonable to assume that the growth rate of R&D expenditures is affected only by the fact that the firm has actually decided to spend the R&D subsidy grant on R&D projects, but not by the assignment of a grant as such.
-Third, monotonicity must hold, which implies that defying behavior is ruled out.14 Under one-sided noncompliance, this assumption is fulfilled by design.
+Third, monotonicity must hold, which implies that defying behavior is ruled out.
+Under one-sided noncompliance, this assumption is fulfilled by design.

-Under these assumptions, Bloom (1984) and Imbens and Angrist (1994) show that the IV estimator of Y_i on D_i using randomized Z_i as instrument is the causal effect of the actual treatment D_i on outcome Y_i among compliers.
+Under these three assumptions, Bloom (1984) and Imbens and Angrist (1994) show that the IV estimator of $Y_i$ on $D_i$ using randomized $Z_i$ as instrument is the causal effect of the actual treatment $D_i$ on outcome $Y_i$ among compliers.
 This effect is known as the local average treatment effect (LATE) or complier average causal effect (CACE).
-CACE can be calculated as the ratio between ITT_Y and ITT_D :
+With one-sided non-compliance, CACE is equivalent to the average treatment effect on the actually treated.
+CACE can be calculated as the ratio between $ITT_Y$ and $ITT_D$ :